OisinFoley/MEAN-STACK-APP/README.md

 - Check DB for username and email from client onblur(lostfocus).
 - Prettify inputs by using load animation onblur, need to throttle connection for full effect.

+Added in previous commits (1.8)
+- Rewrote backend to model 1:M relationships whereby an Object represents "1", and a nested array property represents the "Many".
+Data was previously modelled around link tables to represent a 1:M.

+Added in previous commits (1.8.1-4)
+- Misc UI work.

+Added in previous commits (1.8.5)
+- Deployed to Heroku

+Added in previous commits (1.8.6)
+Abandoned 2-tier responsive navbar in favour of mobile friendly(hamburger on resize) design

 ---

 Since last commit:

-- Abandoned 2-tier responsive navbar in favour of mobile friendly(hamburger on resize) design
+- Registration form validation can now take .co.uk, .com.au(and similar) email addresses